bbauska/meta-react-basics/README.md

 The code has an ID HTML attribute with a value JS button, along with the event handling attribute on the click.
-While the HTML code in the example seems pretty straightforward, it\'s recommended to use JavaScript for scenarios like these instead.
+While the HTML code in the example seems pretty straightforward, it&apos;s recommended to use JavaScript for scenarios like these instead.
 Why is that?
-Well, you\'ll find out later.
+Well, you&apos;ll find out later.

 But for now, you should understand that the equivalent code in JavaScript consists of two primary steps.
-First, you should use JavaScript to plug into these specific HTML elements on what you\'d like to listen to for an event.
-In the previous example, the HTML element is button, which signals that it\'s a target element for allowing JavaScript to take control of the HTML structure.
+First, you should use JavaScript to plug into these specific HTML elements on what you&apos;d like to listen to for an event.
+In the previous example, the HTML element is button, which signals that it&apos;s a target element for allowing JavaScript to take control of the HTML structure.

-Second, once you\'ve got access to an HTML element with JavaScript, you can then use the built-in add **EventListener** method on the document object to attach a specific event listener.
+Second, once you&apos;ve got access to an HTML element with JavaScript, you can then use the built-in add **EventListener** method on the document object to attach a specific event listener.